Tirumalai (Tamil Nadu)

-Tirumalai (lit. "the holy mountain"; also later Arhasugiri, lit. "the excellent mountain of the Arha[t]"; Tamil Engunavirai-Tirumalai, lit. "the holy mountain of the Arhar" is a Jain temple and cave complex dating from at least the 9th century CE that is located northwest of Polur in Tamil Nadu, southeast India.
-The complex includes three Jain caves, two Jain temples and a 16.25 ft sculpture of Tirthankara Neminatha thought to date from the 12th century CE that is the tallest Jain image in Tamil Nadu.
-Arahanthgiri Jain Math is also present near Tirumalai complex.
+Tirumalai (lit. "the holy mountain"; also known as Arhasugiri, lit. "the excellent mountain of the Arhat", and Engunavirai-Tirumalai, lit. "the holy mountain of the Arhats" in Tamil) is a Jain temple and cave complex dating from at least the 9th century CE.
+It is located northwest of Polur in Tiruvannamalai district, Tamil Nadu, southeast India.
+The complex includes three Jain caves, two Jain temples, and a 16.25 ft monolithic sculpture of the Tirthankara Neminatha, thought to date from the 12th century CE and described as the tallest Jain image in Tamil Nadu.
+The Arahanthgiri Jain Math is also located near the Tirumalai complex.